30 green jobs that can help fight climate change

 Grid modernization and resilience

 Just as U.S. energy storage technology needs to be updated to serve the needs of renewable energy sources, our national power grid will need to be updated so that energy can be efficiently and reliably distributed around the country.
-This past January, the Department of Energy announced that $40 million would go to a new Grid Modernization Initiative, which will work with researchers across energy-related disciplines to make these updates happen.
 Although many of the technical aspects of grid modernization will fall on electrical engineers, this industry also has opportunities for people interested in communications and marketing.

 Invasive and exotic species removal